kolkhis/prolug-coursework/unit7_worksheet.md

 1. What is semantic versioning? https://semver.org/
 Semantic Versioning is a naming convention and best practices for software versions.
 It's a set of rules defining a way to convey what type of changes are being made with new versions.
-The naming convention is as follows:
+The naming convention follows the format:
 ```plaintext
 package X.Y.Z
 ```
+* `package` is the name of the software package.
 * `X` is the "Major Version."
     * Major version `0` is for initial development, when anything is subject to change at any given time, before a stable public API is released.
     * When the stable public API is released, that is major version 1.